In Stock

 Availability date:

-This semi-oxidised tea harks from a Taiwanese farm in Fujian Province.
+This semi-oxidised tea harks from a farm in Fujian Province.
 Its dark green, curled leaves possess a vegetal fragrance.
 The taste is compact and pleasantly rounded with a subtle, roasted note.

 Preparation guidelines: Allow 1 teaspoon of tea for each 1.5 dl of water and one more for the teapot.
 Bring the water to the boil and then let it cool down to 90°C. Pour and leave it to infuse for 2-3 minutes.
 Sieve and serve.
 Suitable for 5 infusions.

-This semi-oxidised tea harks from a Taiwanese farm in Fujian Province.
+This semi-oxidised tea harks from a farm in Fujian Province.
 Its dark green, curled leaves possess a vegetal fragrance.
 The taste is compact and pleasantly rounded with a subtle, roasted note.

 Medium

-This semi-oxidised tea harks from a Taiwanese farm in Fujian Province.
+This semi-oxidised tea harks from a farm in Fujian Province.
 Its dark green, curled leaves possess a vegetal fragrance.
 The taste is compact and pleasantly rounded with a subtle, roasted note.

 Preparation guidelines: Allow 1 teaspoon of tea for each 1.5 dl of water and one more for the teapot.
 Bring the water to the boil and then let it cool down to 90°C. Pour and leave it to infuse for 2-3 minutes.
 Sieve and serve.
 Suitable for 5 infusions.

-This semi-oxidised tea harks from a Taiwanese farm in Fujian Province.
+This semi-oxidised tea harks from a farm in Fujian Province.
 Its dark green, curled leaves possess a vegetal fragrance.
 The taste is compact and pleasantly rounded with a subtle, roasted note.

 Medium

 The basis for this tea is a fine oolong from a spring harvest in Anxi, Fujian Province.
-Prior to being dried, a special process originally devised in Taiwan is carried out to lend the leaves the milky taste, which then undergo oxidation.
+Prior to being dried, a special process originally devised in Taiwan is carried out to flavour the leaves, which then undergo oxidation.

 The basis for this tea is a fine oolong from a spring harvest in Anxi, Fujian Province.
-Prior to being dried, a special process originally devised in Taiwan is carried out to lend the leaves the milky taste, which then undergo oxidation.
+Prior to being dried, a special process originally devised in Taiwan is carried out to flavour the leaves, which then undergo oxidation.